Portuguese architecture: Portuguese Romanesque style

 The Romanesque style was introduced in Portugal between the end of the 11th and the beginning of the 12th century.
 The most influential of the first Portuguese Romanesque monuments were Braga Cathedral and the Monastery of Rates.
 The Cathedral of Braga was rebuilt in the 1070s by bishop Pedro and consecrated in 1089, although only the apse was finished at the time.
 The bishop's ambitious plan was to create a pilgrimage church, with a three aisled nave, an ambulatory and a large transept.
 A relic of this early project may be a small Eastern chapel located nowadays outside the church itself.

 Building activity gained pace after 1095, when Count Henry took possession of the Condado Portucalense.
 Count Henry came to Portugal with a number of noblemen and also Benedictine monks of Cluny Abbey, which was headed by Henry's brother, Hugh.
 The Benedictines and other religious orders gave great impulse to Romanesque architecture during the whole 12th century.
 Count Henry sponsored the building of the Monastery of Rates (begun in 1096), one of the fundamental works of the first Portuguese Romanesque, although the project was modified several times during the 12th century.
 The relevance of its architecture and sculptures with diverse architectural influences make this temple a case study that is reflected in the production of further Romanesque art of the nascent kingdom of Portugal.

 The worships of Braga and Rates were very influential in Northern Portugal.
 Extant 12th-century Romanesque monastic churches are found in Manhente (near Barcelos), with a portal dating from around 1117; Rio Mau (near Vila do Conde); with an exceptional apse dating from 1151; Travanca (near Amarante); Paço de Sousa (near Penafiel); Bravães (near Ponte da Barca), Pombeiro (near Felgueiras) and many others.

 The spread of Romanesque in Portugal followed the north–south path of the Reconquista, specially during the reign of Afonso Henriques, Count Henry's son and first King of Portugal.
 In Coimbra, Afonso Henriques created the Santa Cruz Monastery, one of the most important of the monastic foundations of the time, although the current building is the result of a 16th-century remodelling.
 Afonso Henriques and his successors also sponsored the building of many cathedrals in the bishop seats of the country.
-This generation of Romanesque cathedrals included the already-mentioned Braga, Oporto, Coimbra, Viseu, Lamego and Lisbon.
+This generation of Romanesque cathedrals included the already-mentioned Braga, Porto, Coimbra, Viseu, Lamego and Lisbon.

 All Portuguese Romanesque cathedrals were later extensively modified with the exception of the Cathedral of Coimbra (begun 1162), which has remained unaltered.
 Coimbra Cathedral is a Latin cross church with a three-aisled nave, a transept with short arms and three East chapels.
 The central aisle is covered by a stone barrel vaulting while the lateral aisles are covered by groin vaults.
 The second storey of the central aisle has an arched gallery (triforium), and the crossing is topped by a dome.
 This general scheme is related to that of the Cathedral of Santiago de Compostela in Galicia, although the Coimbra building is much less ambitious.